kerns/dummy/README.md

 ### Dummy can…
 + Crop and size placeholder images from a random pool, or from a specific folder or subset of folders.
-+ Randomly select and insert strings of Lorem Ipsum in various predefined forms.
-Or roll your own.
++ Randomly select and insert strings of Lorem Ipsum in various predefined formats.
+Or roll your own formats.
 + Create simple, human readable probability statements that make your static feel dynamic.
 + More!
 Not lots more.
 But a bit more.